diquah/OpenInterweb/README.md

 An open source internet system for the Minecraft OpenComputers mod.
 Some features in this software set include:

- - Use of IP address names to connect to physical MAC addresses (the default network card address)
- - Making of Local Area Networks
+ - Custom send/recieve functions and events using nicknames instead of the network card IDs (IP vs MACs)
- - Use of more Internet Protocols such as:
+ - Use of more data transfer protocols (Like FTP)
-	 - File Transfer Protocol
-	 - HTTPS (Encrypted communication between any two computers)
-	 - and more.

-Install ComputerClient using:
+ComputerClient installation command (OpenOS):

     pastebin run sCgrPuXH